hharcolezi/hharcolezi.github.io/_pages/about.md

 Differential Privacy • Responsible AI • Fairness • Explainability 🛡️🤖⚖️

 📢 In **February 2026**, I will join **ÉTS Montréal** as an **Assistant Professor**.
-**I will be recruiting a PhD student for Fall 2026**, focusing on differential privacy and responsible AI.

 ## Recent News
 * [Nov-25] Two papers accepted at [AAAI 2026](https://aaai.org/conference/aaai/aaai-26)!